edward3h/bedrock-viz-from-backups/README.md

 * Assume a multi-server environment. i.e. more than one BDS running in different containers, with backups saved to a central location.
 * Assume all map generation is done in series, not concurrently.
+* The current implementation assumes that the time taken to generate maps is shorter than the interval between backup messages.

 ## Setup

-Copy example.env and set environment variables.
+Copy example.env and set environment variables, then use your file in docker.
+Or just define environment variables in docker-compose.

 Bind volumes:

 * `/backups` - the shared volume where backups are saved to.
 * `/data` - a persistent volume where this image can save working files and generated maps.
 (If not set this image will still work but may re-generate existing maps when restarted.)

+## Example

+For an example docker-compose setup, see <https://github.com/edward3h/docker-bds-integration-test>